albertcolmenero/simplereactexpressapp/README.md

 3. Check [Prisma documentation](https://www.prisma.io/docs)
 4. Open an issue in this repository

+---

-Built with ❤️ using modern web technologies. # simplereactexpressapp
+Built with ❤️ using modern web technologies.
+Perfect for learning full-stack development, project management, and secure authentication patterns.